fngroup/fnlib/README.md

 }
 ```

-This json fragment may indicate that the execution context specifically accesses authenticated user id and email addresses. if ```currentUser``` is null, the developer can determine that the currently accessed user is not logged in.
+This JSON fragment may indicate that the execution context specifically accesses authenticated user id and email addresses. if ```currentUser``` is null, the developer can determine that the currently accessed user is not logged in.

-#### callback
+##### callback

 ```Callback``` is to end the function or send http response, which has two parameters.